jngong/gender-diversity-in-film/README.md

 ```

 ## Change Log
-1/25 - Removed handleClick method and selectedMovieId state from Main because I decided to get the movie details on MovieDetails component from the URL parameter id rather than a passed state.
+- 1/25 - Removed handleClick method and selectedMovieId state from Main because I decided to get the movie details on MovieDetails component from the URL parameter id rather than a passed state.
 This way, it will render details when you directly visit the page.
-1/27 - Added a new state for "activeSearch" to main to keep track of search status.
+- 1/27 - Added a new state for "activeSearch" to main to keep track of search status.
 When true, MovieList displays search results instead of now playing list; opposite when false.
 Added a "clear search" button in the Search component to reset the state of the MovieList to its default - showing "Now Playing" movies.
+- 1/27 - Converted the Bechdel Test component from functional to class to accommodate the API call for rating data and declare a state for the imdb id.